pboling/celluloid-io-pg-listener/README.md

 Simple way to NOTIFY and LISTEN to channels in PostgreSQL

-The goal is to integrate the listener client with a Rails project, and that is underway in the spec/ folder, but as yet unfinished.
-Standalone the listener client works great.
+Standalone the listener client works great in an `irb` session.
+Real-world, practical, use requires a long running process, and for an example of that see [bin/supervisor](https://github.com/pboling/celluloid-io-pg-listener/blob/master/bin/supervisor)

 Inspired by https://gist.github.com/tpitale/3915671